 Physical Therapy soft tissue mobilization and joint mobilization, when applied specifically and when combined with appropriate therapeutic exercise, can be highly effective in terms of pain management.
-Physical Therapy soft tissue mobilization is a form of manual therapy and is an integral part of many programs at CoreActive Therapy such as the treatment of overuse injuries, chronic muscle pain due to trigger points, and the prevention of scar pain due to adhesions.
+Physical Therapy soft tissue mobilization is a form of manual therapy and is an integral part of many programs at CoreActive Therapy such as the treatment of overuse injuries, persistent pain due to fascial restrictions or muscle trigger points, and the prevention of scar pain due to adhesions.
 At CoreActive Therapy, physical therapy soft tissue mobilization is as important for serious athletes as it is for those recovering from pelvic or back pain during routine daily activities.

 A lesser known area of manual physical therapy is visceral mobilization.
 Visceral means "pertaining to an organ" and manipulation means "to move."
 If the body’s organs and surrounding connective tissues and their attachments to the skeletal system are not moving efficiently, then reduced blood flow and poor function can result.